InspiringLifeDesign/InspiringLifeDesign.github.io/_posts/2018/2018-09-06-how-to-get-best-results-from-your-writer.markdown

 ### Previous & Next Posts

 My **PREVIOUS** post was part of my Disney series: [What To Pack To Get The Most From Disneyland Paris](/posts/what-to-pack-to-get-most-from-dlp.html).<br>
-**NEXT** you can read about [the annual FREE Coventry Godiva festival](/posts/best-free-family-festival.html), perfect for frugal daytrippers!
+**NEXT** you can read about [the annual Coventry Godiva festival](/posts/best-free-family-festival.html), perfect for frugal daytrippers!

 <br>
 If you'd like to start at the beginning of my series on geting started with online book publishing, here are the previous posts: